abhisakh/Event_API/README.md

 **Category**: Integration - Event Retrieval

-**Purpose**: Verifies fetching all events returns a properly formatted list.
+**Purpose**: Verifies that fetching all events returns a 200 OK and a list layout.

+**What It Tests**:
+- ✅ GET /api/events returns 200 OK status
+- ✅ Response is a list (array) type
+- ✅ Empty list valid if no events exist

 **HTTP Request**:
 ```http